HOME

 Recording schools that promise expertise in a few months, for the most part churn out fader-pushers who, if they are lucky, might find work doing live sound in rock clubs for ten bucks an hour or maybe sweeping floors in a $500 an hour scoring stage.
 But to even the most casual observer it should be intuitively and abundantly obvious that all the knob twister mills that victimize so many wannabees cannot impart the necessary experience of years or decades of practice and discovery.
 Only years or decades of practice and discovery can do that.
 This last point argues persuasively I believe, that musical artists should seek out and utilize experienced engineers whenever possible, but especially when sound quality and fidelity to their artistic intentions, is important.
 And when is it not?
 Well, certainly for anything more than the most basic songwriter demo, or any time you've poured your heart and soul into what should rightfully become an enduring musical document and a statement that says what you meant to say.

 As I stated earlier, recording gear means nothing and talent means everything.
 Technically, I believe that it's correct and proper to use equipment necessary to do the job at hand.
-If the job at hand is to crank out TV shows on a daily basis against airtime deadlines, or to manipulate hundreds of audio tracks for a major movie release already a month behind schedule, then by all means, you need a million dollar SSL with five mixers sitting at it.
+If the job at hand is to crank out TV shows on a daily basis against airtime deadlines, or to manipulate hundreds of audio tracks for a major movie release already a month behind schedule, then by all means, you need a million dollar SSL with seating for five mixers.
 If you have a home studio that records from one track at a time to the occasional live-in-studio band, then even thinking about an SSL console is pure silliness.
 In a home studio like mine, open to clients, not only would a giant console slow me down, but it would cost more than my mortgage and force me to quadruple my rates just to open the door and pay the power bill.
-My air conditioning bill is already $800 during the summers here in Los Angeles, but with a big console, it would be two grand, plus thousands of dollars a month for the console lease.
+My air conditioning bill is already $1000 during the summers here in Los Angeles, but with a big console, it would be two grand, plus thousands of dollars a month for the console lease.
 See where this goes?

 I strongly believe that if you're getting good results with the gear you already have, the only reason to purchase more gear is to make an audible improvement.
 Never spend money on electronic equipment that can't convincingly demonstrate some desirable audio trait or effect or an obvious improvement in your product.
 As an example, because I have a close relationship with the audio industry that I worked in for years, I'm sometimes able to audition new products.
 Some such products I've demo’d here are high end microphone pre amps.
 Without telling my clients at the time, I substituted several different $3000+ microphone pre amps to do certain drum, acoustic guitar, and vocal tracks.
 My purchasing decision was easily made for me when none of the clients noticed any difference between fifty grand worth of microphone pre amps and my $1000 mixer.
 No-brainer.
 I felt as if I had saved $50,000.

 In 2003 I encountered my first client who insisted that his CD master be made to sound loud so as to “compete” with CDs in the "radio marketplace."
 This is usually the domain of metal rock CDs that are mastered using compressors that often clip the audio and add distortion to the original clean sound.
 Such mastering technique is to me, obnoxious, and renders the victim CDs unlistenable on decent audio playback systems and hi-fi systems.
 Such is the case of the 2001 Grammy winner, Delbert McClinton.
 The music is swell, but the sound is awful—ruined by hopelessly over processing and using destructive gear that removes any possible way to hear how the recording sounded when McClinton recorded it.
 In my case, I opted to purchase a fast VCA-based compressor/limiter that effectively but politely squeezes dynamic range.
 Fairly large amounts of compression can be done with reasonably little audibility.
 With the combination of this analog tool and the “look-ahead” digital limiting and compressing in my DAW software, I can (if convinced of the need), make CDs sound loud without totally ruining the music or the listener experience.
 Though I'm philosophically opposed to “altering” the dynamics of recordings, or at least keeping compression to an inaudible minimum, clients will occasionally have something else in mind, and that's what helped form this purchasing decision.
 A clear case of having the tools for the job, just as anyone skilled in a craft would approach any new challenge.
 I always keep in mind the old adage that “if all you have in your toolbox is a hammer, then every problem begins to look like a nail.”
-It's also worth mentioning that as of now (November 07) I have used the new $1000 compressor exactly once, though I have mastered several hundred CDs since that one insistent client.
+It's also worth mentioning that as of now (September 2009) I have used the new $1000 compressor exactly once, though I have mastered several hundred CDs since that one insistent client.

-I invite any artist serious about their craft to visit me as a potential co-producer who is serious about my craft and diligent about yours.
+I invite any artist serious about their craft to visit me as a potential service provider who is serious about my craft and diligent about yours.
 Some listening from our past recordings and some discussion about your project will put everything into perspective and provide a path forward either with Sound Path Labs or another recording studio.

 -Drew Daniels